AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * **[!UICONTROL Progressive Video Server Name]** - The URL to your [!DNL Adobe Dynamic Media Classic] progressive video server.
 This server delivers progressive video using HTTP protocol.

-* **[!UICONTROL Show URL for unpublished assets]** - Select this option if you want [!DNL Adobe Dynamic Media Classic] to display a URL when previewing any asset, whether it is published or not.
+* **[!UICONTROL Show URL for unpublished assets]** - Select this option if you wanted [!DNL Adobe Dynamic Media Classic] to display a URL when previewing any asset, whether it is published or not.
 If the asset is not published, the URL does not work.
 However, you can use the URL for planning or organizational purposes.

 <!-- **Allow AIR install** Select this option to allow users to download Adobe Dynamic Media Classic desktop version to their local hard drives.
 Users install the application from the Desktop Version area of the Personal Setup screen. -->